JuergenGutsch/blog/_source/_posts/2016-02-17-dependency-injection-in-aspnetcore.md

 ---
 layout: post
 title: "Dependency Injection in ASP.NET Core - a quick overview"
 teaser: "Dependency Injection is now a global pattern in ASP.NET Core.
 All parts of the ASP.NET Stack are using the same DI container.
-In this post I will try to show, how you configure the DI container and where you can use it."
+In this post I will try to show how to configure the DI container and where you can use it."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png